Water leak detection

 Hallway after a flood

-2. Manual inspection: Regular maintenance of HVAC systems, plumbing, and roofing can be planned to prevent water leakage.
+Taking extra care to install HVAC and plumbing properly pays significant dividends.
+Regular, planned inspection and maintenance of HVAC systems, plumbing, and roofing will also help to prevent water leaks by identifying areas that need servicing or repair.
 Maintenance should include cleaning the HVAC system, checking for leaks in the plumbing, and inspecting the roof for damage.

 water-droplets-on-severn-sensor-1000x349px